hello-robot/stretch_install/docs/ros_workspace.md

-# Creating a new ROS Workspace
+# Updating your ROS Workspace

 ## Why